 Television was a national obsession in many Western countries, and the TV was often the focal point of the home.
 With adverts, music shows and a wealth of series in all genres, TV was a major influence on people’s lives and attitudes.

-One massive influence on mid-’70s hair that came via a TV series was Farrah Fawcett.
+Farrah Fawcett-Majors was one massive influence on mid-’70s hair.
 Ah, the lovely Farrah hit our screens in 1976 courtesy of Charlie’s Angels.
 With her long feather cut and big flicked hair, Farrah was the poster girl of many a teen’s bedroom (and the Dads didn’t mind a jot!).

 Nostalgia was big in the ’70s, leading to a whimsical look back to various periods, especially the 1920s through to 1950s.
 This looking to the past can be seen in fashion, TV shows and films, and music.